Understanding Dataset Distillation via Spectral Filtering: Experiments

 \subsection{Cross-architecture Generalization}

 In addition to classification accuracy, cross-architecture generalization is also crucial for DD.
-Ideally, synthetic datasets should encode the knowledge of real datasets rather than over-fitting to a specific model architecture.
-Therefore, we use diverse networks, including ResNet-50/101, DenseNet-121~\cite{densenet}, RegNet-Y-8GF~\cite{regnet}, and ConvNeXt-Tiny~\cite{convnext}, to evaluate the generalization ability of different DD methods on the ImageNet-1k dataset with IPC=50.
+Ideally, synthetic datasets should encode the knowledge of real datasets rather than overfitting to a specific model architecture.
+Therefore, we use diverse networks, including ResNet-50/101, DenseNet-121~\citep{densenet}, RegNet-Y-8GF~\citep{regnet}, and ConvNeXt-Tiny~\citep{convnext}, to evaluate the generalization ability of different DD methods on the ImageNet-1k dataset with IPC=50.
 The distillation network is uniformly set to ResNet-18.
 Results are shown in Table~\ref{tab: generalization}, from which we can see that CFM achieves the best performance by a substantial margin across different architectures.
-We speculate that the high-frequency information is transferable across different architectures.
-Therefore, CFM encodes the architecture-invariant knowledge of the real datasets and exhibits powerful cross-architecture generalization ability.